-The semester health fee, paid by each student enrolled five or more hours, entitles the student to consultation services with the professional Health Center staff.
 All students are urged to have adequate health coverage for illnesses or emergency visits to the local hospital or a physician's office when the Health Center is closed.
 Insurance coverage is also recommended for medical care that is not available at the Health Center, including treatment of major injuries, surgery, and hospitalization.
-Insurance brochures containing an enrollment form are available at the Health Center.
+The university has a student health insurance plan available to all Georgia Southwestern State University students.
+Applications for enrollment are available in the Health Center.

 Laboratory and x-ray services, inpatient hospital services, hospital emergency room treatment, ambulance transportation to a hospital, and professional services of a non-university medical specialist are not included in the semester health service fee.
-The Health Center staff, however, will assist the student in making arrangement with medical specialist.
+The Health Center staff, however, will assist the student in making arrangements with medical specialist.

-The University physician is available for student visits at the Health Center at designated hours.
-As a part of your visit to the Health Center, the physician/nurse practitioner can dispense prescription medication at discounted prices-antibiotics, allergy and cold medicines, ear and eye drops, dermatological creams, and more.
+The university physician is available for student visits at the Health Center at designated hours.
+As a part of your visit to the Health Center, the physician/nurse practitioner can dispense prescription medication at discounted prices-antibiotics, allergy and cold medicines, ear and eye drops, dermatological creams, and more (the clinic does not perform pharmaceutical services for prescriptions written off campus).
 Medications not stocked by the Health Center are the financial responsibility of the student for whom they are prescribed.